cullen-molitor/KFM_Shiny_App/App/Text/About/app_intro.md

 Use the sidebar to navigate the main topics.
 The major topics are:

-1. What is KFM?
+1. About - What is KFM?
-2. What do we monitor?
+2. Species - What do we monitor?
-3. How do we conduct monitoring?
+3. Protocols - How do we conduct monitoring?
-4. Where do we conduct monitoring?
+4. Sampling Locations - Where do we conduct monitoring?
-5. Community diversity
+5. Biodiversity - Community diversity over time
-6. Community similarity
+6. Community Similarity - Community similarity over time
-7. Important Variables
+7. Important Species - Classification modeling to identify species which represent communities
-8. Biomass (density and size frequency combined)
+8. Biomass - Density and size frequency are combined to represent estimated biomass
-9. Density
+9. Density - Population density over time
-10. Size frequencies
+10. Size Frequency - Animal and kelp size frequency distributions over time
-11. Published reports
+11. Reports - Published KFM reports and collaborative works
-12. Relevant literature
+12. Literature Cited - Literature relevant to kelp forest ecology, meteorology, and oceanography

-Within each level of navigation there are several tabs related to the main topic of the sidebar item.
+\* *Within each level of sidebar navigation, there are tabs related to that topic.*

 ## Data

 KFM data can be visualized in many different ways.
-Typically, data are recapitulated into summary statistics and broken into subsets which are used to display focused data.
+Typically, data are recapitulated into summary statistics and broken into subsets which are used to visualize focused data.

 ### KFM summary statistics: